 A couple of Anthuriums add a vivid pop of color to a tropical display at Island View Nursery.

 Anthuriums are slow to moderate growers.
 If the conditions are to their liking, they’ll grow faster.
 When light levels are too low, the growth rate will be slow to none.
 It’s almost summer as I’m writing this & mine is putting out a lot of new growth at the base.

 Smaller ones (4″ pot size) are often used in dish gardens.

 The most common use for anthuriums is as a blooming tabletop plant.

 I’m adding these in for fun because I also have them growing in my home.
-They’re in the same plant family as the anthurium & are popular houseplants: pothos, monstera (care post coming on this plant soon), arrowhead plant & peace lily.
-Another common name for the anthurium besides Flamingo Flower is Red Peace Lily.
+They’re in the same plant family as the Anthurium & are popular houseplants: Pothos, Monstera deliciosa, Arrowhead Plant & Peace Lily.

 Anthurium Care and Growing Tips:

 They prefer moderate or medium light & need this exposure to bloom.
 Near but not in a window is good.
 If the light is low, your plant will show little if any growth & there won’t be any flowering.